2015—The winter’s first snow falls in Portsmouth. It will not be the last.

 2001—GOP hack Rich Galen reports (falsely) that outgoing Gore staffers slashed all the power cords in the Office of the Vice President.

-1999—Joe DiMaggio, watching “Dateline NBC,” is disturbed to read in the “crawl” that he has died.
+1999—Reading the crawl on “Dateline NBC,” Joe DiMaggio is disturbed to learn that he has died.

 1992—Gov. Bill Clinton flies to Arkansas so the execution of self-lobotomized cop-killer Ricky Ray Rector—who asks jailers to save the dessert from his last meal “for later”—will enhance his campaign for President.